SKTeamLab/esm-msr/README.md

 You should now have everything you need to make your first predictions from the command line, except for a pdb/mmcif structure of interest, which you should download if following this step.

 We include a small version of our LoRA model in this repository for convenience, which is used in the example below.
-If you want to use other models, please see our HuggingFace page, download the models to the LoRA_models folder, and change the specified location.
+If you want to use other models, please see our [HuggingFace page](https://huggingface.co/sareeves96/esm-msr), download the models to the LoRA_models folder, and change the path specified in the command.

 Inference strategies, performance and compute time are discussed in the paper.
 The below command is a fast approximation of single mutant saturation mutagenesis that should take less than a minute even on a CPU, apart from loading the model weights which is very hardware dependent.